 Supplementary to your eCommerce platform, the PIM stores product data in a logical, structured format, making updates easy and automated.
 It offers additional functionality to your current eCommerce platform (Shopify, BigCommerce, Magento, etc.) through next-level product structures, categorization, data filtering, optimization, and much more.

 The Product Information Manager has the ability to import your product data from different systems.
 As a SaaS-based, flexible environment, a PIM will connect to your existing infrastructure with ease.
-A PIM with pre-built integrations to core applications will simplify and streamline your integration process, as well as save you developmental costs.
+Additionally, a PIM with pre-built integrations to core applications will simplify and streamline your integration process, as well as save you developmental costs.

 Enrich and optimize product data within the PIM for: